camwebb/akflora/pages_md/blog3.md

  incorrect rank.
 However, the overall confidence in the names being the same is low.
- 3. When two or more of these variations are combined (e.g., example B, below), they should generally reduce the likelihood of the two names matching, though probably less than additively.
+ 3. When two or more of these variations are combined (e.g., example B1, below), they should generally reduce the likelihood of the two names matching, though probably less than additively.
  4. “L.” and “L.f.” (= filius) are different people, but in this case the difference was a copying error.